June 3, 2016 at 12:28 PM

 In addition to leading the way in terms of innovation in South Africa’s financial sector, FNB also successfully positioned itself as an Internet Service Provider (ISP) and computer and mobile device vendor, thereby broadening its market appeal and enticing new customers into signing up with the bank.
 In 2013, it also introduced Companies and Intellectual Property Commission (CIPC) registration to streamline business registration and account opening processes, and late last year became one of only two banks in South Africa to partner with the South African Department of Home Affairs to relieve pressure on the department by issuing official identity documents.

 This type of out-of-the-box thinking when it comes to offering services that extend beyond the borders of traditional banking has paid dividends for the financial institution: between May 2011 and May 2012 alone, it signed up 1.7 million new cheque accounts and has been First Rand’s highest grossing subsidiary year on year.
 In April this year, it announced the launch of LTE services on its very own mobile network – a first for any South African financial institution.
 The current subscriber figure stands at 200,000 in the first year since launching.

 FNB is banking its future on the innovators of tomorrow

 Looking to the future, the South African banking giant has initiated an innovative recruitment pre-screening drive that identifies ideal candidates that share its vision and love of innovation.
 Leveraging candidate data collected via an interactive gaming app, individuals were put through a series of tests that rendered key metrics, allowing FNB to identify ideal candidates for its League of Innovators program.
-You can watch a short video about the campaign here.
 With a serious investment in future leaders in innovation, and by staying true to its reputation as the most innovative bank in South Africa, FNB is set to lead the pack in terms of driving innovation, efficiency and elevating the customer experience.